 Religion (Buddhism), Philosophy and Ethics

-You will study ethical theories, ethical language, and applied ethics—war and peace, sexual ethics, environmental ethics, equality, animal rights and medical ethics.
+- Ethics; You will study ethical theories, ethical language, and applied ethics—immigration, sexual ethics, environmental ethics, capital punishment, animal rights and medical ethics.

 There may be opportunities to visit a Buddhist monastery and other Buddhist centres and meet people who will discuss their experience and perspective.
 There will also be opportunities to attend academic conferences on ethics and on the philosophy of religion.